geolffreym/wsserver/README.md

 Websocket Server
 =========================
-Connection manager using socket, protocol management, customers and managers.
+Socket connection manager, protocols and administrators.

 Usage
 ------

 Websocket Usage:

 The manager needs to get through a query string, the administrator, the user and the protocol.
-This to generate a separate structure for each service provided by each protocol, you can use different protocols with different users and Administradors.
+This to generate a separate structure for each service provided by each protocol, you can use different protocols with different users and administrators.
 A tree structure is generated.
 example:

     {protocol} ->  {admin}  -> {client}